 Our history in pictures

-So, while biopics have become a mainstay in Hollywood's yearly movie rooster, it's pretty much the opposite on this side of the pond – and Nigerian filmmaker, Olu Yomi Ososanya (Honey)thinks that needs to change.
+So, while biopics have become a mainstay in Hollywood's yearly movie roster, it's pretty much the opposite in our film industry – and Nigerian filmmaker, Olu Yomi Ososanya (Honey) thinks that needs to change.

 "There have been many significant moments and periods in Nigerian history lost to the younger generation because they weren't taught in the classrooms and few books on them are available online or in print."

-According to Yomi, movies like Hotel Rwanda have a leg up over documentaries and newsreels because they humanize history via singular personal experiences – and we are inclined to agree.
+According to Yomi, movies like Hotel Rwanda and Beasts Of No Nation have a leg up over documentaries and newsreels because they humanize history via singular personal experiences – and we are inclined to agree.